After massacre, Walmart pulls violent video game displays. Firearms remain on sale.

 A backfiring motorcycle in New York's Times Square set off a stampede Tuesday.
 Video footage showed the throngs rushing out of the busy tourism and entertainment area, some taking cover behind vehicles and in doorways.

-The New York Police Department took to social media saying, "There is no #ActiveShooter in #TimesSquare.
-Motorcycles backfiring while passing through sounded like gun shots."
+The New York City Police Department took to social media saying, "There is no #ActiveShooter in #TimesSquare.
+Motorcycles backfiring while passing through sounded like gunshots."

-There have been 254 mass shooting in the United States this, according to the Gun Violence Archive.
+There have been 254 mass shooting in the United States this year, according to the Gun Violence Archive.
 That means there have been more instances of four or more people being shot in individual outbreaks of violence than there have been days in 2019.

 The latest shootings have supercharged an already hot political topic this year.

-On Friday, Massachusetts Sen. Elizabeth Warren blasted the company in a tweet .
+On Friday, Sen. Elizabeth Warren, D-Mass., blasted Walmart in a tweet .

 "Companies that sell guns have a responsibility to the safety of their communities. @Walmart is one of the largest gun retailers in the world.
 The weapons they sell are killing their own customers and employees.
 No profit is worth those lives.
 Do the right thing_stop selling guns," Warren tweeted.